ImDeveloperz/bloodDonation/README.md

 - Yahya ERRAME – AI & Backend Developer
 - Mohamed RIFAI – AI & Backend Developer
-- Zakaria ZEMAR - Front-end developer
+- Zakariae ZEMAT - Front-end developer
 - Zouhair TOUFANI - FullStack developer

 🙏 Special thanks to GDSC EMSI for organizing the OpportunAI Hackathon, which inspired and empowered the creation of this solution.